 6. Proof of Liability

-- Clear evidence showing the other party was at fault leads to stronger claims
+Clear evidence showing the other party was at fault can significantly improve your settlement outcome.

 What to Do After a Car Accident to Maximize Your Settlement